AVAILABLE IN HARDBACK

 Hello.
 My name is Cora Darrah and I live in Durham, North Carolina, with my husband and French Bulldog, Vern.
 For thirty-two years, I taught children with special needs.
 When I was eligible for retirement, I decided it was time to explore life from a different perspective.
 So with pen and paper, I began to write and publish books.

-EXPLORE CORA DARRAH’S BOOKS FOR ADULTS
+EXPLORE CORA DARRAH’S BOOKS

 CORA DARRAH’S BLOG